KarimaFathi/Database-SQL-Projects/README.md

 The task is to display vehicle names and door counts, along with a descriptive label for the number of doors.

+## Problem 31 : Calculate Vehicle Age

+The task is to calculate each vehicle’s age based on the current year and display the results ordered from oldest to newest.